charley-dixon/dollar-game/README.md

 ## Scoring
 Only the player holding the cup can add or remove money to or from the cup.
+Players can only remove money that is in the cup, but they can add money that they don't have.
+For example, if there is only $1 in the cup and the at-bat results in a double, the player can only add that $1 to their wallet.
+When _adding_ money to the cup, players are debited $1 if they are out of dollars to put in the cup when it is their `turn`.
+I think this embodies the true spirit of the game, because ultimately you want everyone to be a part of it, but they don't call it "The Baseball Dollar Game" for no reason.

 The amount that is added or removed is as follows:
 * **Add $1** to the cup at the start of a `turn`
 * **Remove $1** from the cup for any of the following conditions:
   * Single